Skip to main content

 How much food will I be able to get?

-Pantry staff will talk with clients about their needs.
+Pantry staff will talk with patrons about their needs.
 Usually we will be able to give a household up to 1 week’s worth of food during a visit to our pantry.